oVirt/ovirt-site/source/feature/select-network-for-gluster.html.md

 Update the correct IP address returned from gluster CLI output rather than mapping based on host UUID

+### Change to VDSM API

+No change to the GlusterVolume.addBrick API Existing Parameters: 'data': {'volumeName': 'str', 'brickList': ['str'], '\*replicaCount': 'int', '\*stripeCount': 'int', '\*force': 'bool'}

+brickList will continue to be array of strings of the form <ip adress or hostname>:<brick directory>

 ### Change to REST API

-/clusters/{cluster:id}/glustervolumes/{glustervolume:id}/bricks|rel=add - NO CHANGE
+POST /clusters/{cluster:id}/glustervolumes/{glustervolume:id}/bricks|rel=add - NO CHANGE

+GlusterBricks entity has an optional parameter where the network to be used while creating the brick can be passed.
+If not set, the engine will select the network appropriately

 New API:

       PUT /clusters/{cluster:id}/glustervolumes/{glustervolume:id}/bricks/{brick:id}|rel=update

-The interface to be updated for brick, is passed as a parameter in the GlusterBrickEntity
+The network to be updated for brick, is passed as a parameter in the GlusterBrickEntity

 [Category: Feature](Category: Feature) [Category: Gluster](Category: Gluster)